 A physical therapist is a health care professional who has received education and training in areas such as kinesiology, anatomy, biology and physical fitness.
 Most physical therapists receive extensive training in patient psychology to best understand the emotional challenges a patient maybe dealing with as a result of their physical limitations.
-A physical therapist has a doctoral degree in physical therapy from an accredited program and has also completed a clinical residency.

 - Identify functional limitations and diagnose the condition of each patient.

 - Develop a personalized treatment plan to restore maximum movement and prevent further disability.

 - Provide encouragement to help patients achieve their optimal quality of life, not only from a physical perspective, but also with every patient's confidence and well-being in mind.

 - Coordinate care with other therapists, such as occupational and speech, to help you reach your goals.

 Depending on your location, conditions treated may include: